You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Traditional Slovenian Food - Things to Do in Ljubljana

 Our tour guide recommended we try Moji Struklji restaurant for traditional Slovene food.
-Moji Stukji is nearby the Central Market and specializes in struklji, with is a fluffy buckwheat dough roll that can be savory with cheese, vegetable, and meats or can be made sweet with fruits or chocolate.
-My favorite things to eat here was the sausage, which had so much flavor, but it was so interesting to try so many unique flavors that we never have before.
+Moji Stukji is near the Central Market and specializes in struklji, which is a fluffy buckwheat dough roll that can be savory with cheese, vegetables, and meats or can be made sweet with fruits or chocolate.
+My favorite thing to eat here was the sausage, which had so much flavor, but it was so interesting to try so many unique flavors that we had never had before.

 9. Ljubljana Castle